Group B streptococcal infection: GBS and newborns

-In the western world, GBS (in the absence of effective prevention measures) is the main cause of bacterial infections in newborns, such as sepsis, pneumonia, and meningitis, which can lead to death or long-term after effects.
+In the Western world, GBS (in the absence of effective prevention measures) is the main cause of bacterial infections in newborns, such as sepsis, pneumonia, and meningitis, which can lead to death or long-term sequelae, after effects.

 GBS infections in newborns are separated into two clinical types, early-onset disease (GBS-EOD) and late-onset disease (GBS-LOD).
-GBS-EOD manifests from 0 to 7 living days in the newborn, with most of the cases of EOD being apparent within 24 h from birth.
+GBS-EOD manifests from 0 to 7 days of life in the newborn, with most of the cases of EOD being apparent within 24 h from birth.
 GBS-LOD starts between 7 and 90 days after birth.

-Roughly 50% of newborns of GBS-colonized mothers are also GBS-colonized and (without prevention measures) 1-2% of these newborns will develop GBS-EOD.
+Roughly 50% of newborns of GBS-colonized mothers are also GBS-colonized, and (without prevention measures) 1-2% of these newborns will develop GBS-EOD.

 The most common clinical syndromes of GBS-EOD are sepsis, pneumonia, and (less commonly) meningitis.
 Pneumonia and sepsis are frequently seen together or sequentially.
-Neonates with meningitis often present similarly to those with other syndromes, before progressing to symptoms of meningitis.
+Neonates with meningitis often present similarly to those with other syndromes before progressing to symptoms of meningitis.
 Examination of the infant's cerebrospinal fluid is often necessary to rule out meningitis.

-A minority of infants with S. agalactiae sepsis have a coinfection, with one or more other species of bacteria also contributing to the septic disease.
+A minority of infants with S. agalactiae sepsis have a coinfection, with one or more other bacterial species also contributing to the septic disease.
 The most common of these organisms is Staphylococcus aureus.

 Colonization with GBS during labor is the primary risk factor for the development of GBS-EOD.
 GBS-EOD is acquired vertically (vertical transmission), through exposure of the fetus or the baby to GBS from the vagina of a colonized woman, either in utero (because of ascending infection) or during birth, after rupture of membranes.
 Infants can also be infected during passage through the birth canal; however, newborns who acquire GBS through this route can only become colonized, and these colonized infants usually do not develop GBS-EOD.

 Though maternal GBS colonization is the key determinant for GBS-EOD, other factors also increase the risk.
 These factors are: